Grab a pen. You’ll want to take notes on how this vintage Spanish fixer in Echo Park offers mad potential.

 It’s so close to Fix Coffee that you might never make another double shot latte again.
 Valerie Bakery is also just a short distance away.
 And Cookbook, a “green grocer specializing in responsibly grown and super tasty meat, cheese, bread, fruit, vegetables, coffee, and chocolate,” is also just down the street.

 #2.
 It has good bones (an essential consideration for any fixer scenario.)

 From the hardwood floors to the barrel ceilings in the living room and the original casement windows, many of the circa 1927 details are still intact.

 This fixer home is sited on a lush hilly corner lot offering meandering pathways surrounded by mature succulent gardens, multiple seating areas, and stunning canyon, mountain, and city light views.

 We know life changes.
 And maybe now, it’s just you, or you and your boo.
 So, the house with a coat of White Heron paint by Benjamin Moore and some tweaks in the kitchen and bathroom works just fine.

-But let’s say somewhere in your future you find yourself welcoming the pitter-patter of little feet.
-The lot size measures 6,384 square feet making future expansion a real, viable, option.
+But let’s say somewhere in your future, you find yourself welcoming the pitter-patter of little feet.
+The lot size measures 6,384 square feet, making future expansion a viable option.

-And, not only that, with an R2 zoning you might be able to build a full studio that functions as a home office and/or an Airbnb rental.
+And, not only that, with R2 zoning, you might be able to build an entire studio that functions as a home office or an Airbnb rental.

 Listing courtesy of Sarah & Joe Reichling – Sotheby’s International Realty